dschonholtz/NuxtPersonalWebsite/content/articles/DailyRoutine.md

   alt: Doug's profile pic
 ---

-I do not do this every day.
-I strive to do this every day.
  Generally, speaking I think if you never fail a goal.
 It suggests your goals are pretty boring.
+Therefore, this routine is relatively ambitious, and I don't manage to accomplish it all every day.
 This page will be evolving as I discover variants of my routine that work better for me.

-My goal here that I generally am pretty good at accomplishing is to never miss any item on this list two days or more in a row.
+My goal here that I am good at accomplishing is to never miss any item on this list two days or more in a row.
 Matt D'Avella has a great video on the importance of this two day rule if you are interested.

 <p align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/bfLHTLQZ5nc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>